Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 TransLink runs the Greater Vancouver public transit system.
 Their website has a useful trip planner that lets a traveller enter their starting address and their destination and then tells them what bus or SkyTrain to catch.
 SkyTrain is a light rapid transit system.
 Visitors can take the train to the park, though they will have to walk from the station to the park.
 This isn't a hardship for someone with normal mobility.

 Bloedel Conservatory is open every day of the week and operates all year round (except for Christmas Day).
 This schedule should be checked before a visit in case it has changed.
 The conservatory contains washrooms, which are located in a recessed area behind the plant display.
-There is a small gift shop at the entrance.
-It's not necessary to pay an entrance fee in order to visit the gift shop.
+A small gift shop is located at the entrance.
+It's not necessary to pay an entrance fee in order to visit the shop.
 The building is wheelchair accessible.

 The admission prices for Bloedel Conservatory shown below were current at the time when this article was last updated.
 The latest entrance fees can be found at the City of Vancouver website.
 A link to the site is provided in the "Resources" section below.
 Checking the website before a visit is a good idea in case any special conditions are in effect.
 As mentioned above, entrance to Queen Elizabeth Park is free.

 Admission Prices for the Bloedel Conservatory